OUR COMPLIANCE PROCESSES

 1. Reporting Compliance Concerns

-To promote an atmosphere where our employees and other stakeholders feel free to raise concerns without fear of retaliation, we have a variety of ways to report compliance concerns.
+Respecting human rights is essential to SABIC.
+To promote an atmosphere where our employees and other stakeholders, including customers, vendors and communities, feel free to raise concerns such as those related to human rights violations without fear of retaliation, we have a variety of ways to report compliance concerns.

-We have a global organization of Compliance Helpline Leaders.
-Helpline Leaders are the ambassadors of SABIC’s Compliance Program.
+We have a global organization of Integrity Ambassadors who support SABIC’s Compliance Program.
 They are employees of all levels who are responsible for receiving concerns and ensuring they are investigated and addressed.
 Employees can also raise their concerns through several other platforms including, any manager, Human Resources, or Legal Affairs or an internal reporting icon.
 Additionally, any internal or external stakeholder can report concerns through an email address designated for reporting concerns or by calling our Compliance Helpline.

 The number and type of concerns raised, as well as their disposition, are measured, tracked and reported.